-- Career Pathways All eighth through twelfth graders in the district are encouraged to select one of seven career pathways: Agricultural Science & Technology; Art, Communications & Media; Business & Marketing; Human Development, Management & Service; Health Science Technology; Industrial & Engineering Technology; Personal, Protective & Public Service.
-Students are counseled to select course offerings that match their interests and aptitudes. - All of our high schools in Clint ISD offer opportunities to earn dual credit inconjunct ion with El Paso Community College.
-All high schools have various program of study opportunities.
+- Career Pathways All eighth through twelfth graders in the district are encouraged to select one of seven clusters: Agriculture, Food, and Natural Resources; Architecture and Construction; Arts, Audio Video Technology, and Communications; Business, Marketing and Finance, Education and Training; Health Science; Hospitality and Tourism; Law and Public Service; Manufacturing; Science, Technology, Engineering, and Mathematics; and Transportation, Distribution, and Logistics.
+Students are counseled to select course offerings that match their interest and aptitudes. - ♣ All of our high schools in Clint ISD offer opportunities to earn dual credit in conjunction with El Paso Community College.
+All high schools have various programs of study opportunities.
 Many of these programs of study can lead to certifications.
 All of our high schools offer at least one P-TECH program opportunity.
-Pathways in Technology Early College High School programs allow for students the opportunity to earn an Associates degree while simultaneously completing their high school course work. - Clint High School (CHS) is a designated Science, Technology, Engineering, and Mathematics (STEM) school in which students can further their knowledge in these fields.
-Clint High School has been designated as one of the regions first P-TECH (Pathways in Technology Early College High School in the area of Automotive Technology.
+Pathways in Technology Early College High School programs allow for students the opportunity to earn an Associates degree while simultaneously completing their high school course work. - Clint High School (CHS) Has been designated as one of the regions first P-TECH (Pathways in Technology Early College High School in the area of Automotive Technology.
 CHS offers a wide range of programs of study to include: animal science, applied agricultural engineering (welding), environmental and natural resources, plant science, business management, biomedical science, programming and software development and cosmetology.
 Their Veterinary Science program can lead to a Veterinarian Assistant Certification as well as their Cosmetology program.
 Contact the counselors at (915) 926-8300 for more information. - Horizon High School (HHS)- is a designated P-TECH in the area of Cybersecurity.
-HHS also offers the following programs of study: programming and software development, electrical trade, digital communications, design and multimedia, business management, culinary arts, cosmetology, emergency services: firefighting, law enforcement.-HHS also has implemented the full array of protective services courses, which include Firefighter Preparation, law enforcement and disaster response.
+HHS also offers the following programs of study: programming and software development, electrical trade, digital communications, design and multimedia, business management, culinary arts, cosmetology, emergency services: firefighting, law enforcement.-HHS also has implemented the full array of protective services courses, which include Firefighter preparation, law enforcement and disaster response.
 Contact the counselors at (915) 926-4200 for more information. - Mountain View High School- is a designated P-TECH in the area of EMT.
-The campus has a state-of-the-art HIPA facility with the latest equipment used in the industry.
-Mountain View High School also offers a full Health Profession's Academy (HPA), which includes programs in Certified Nursing Assistant, Medical Coding and billing, Pharmacy Technician, Dental Hygienist and Emergency Response.
+The campus has a state-of-the-art HPA facility with the latest equipment used in the industry.
+Mountain View High School also offers a full Health Profession's Academy (HPA), which includes programs in Certified

+Nursing Assistant, Medical Coding and Billing, Pharmacy Technician, Dental Assistant and Emergency Response.
 MVHS also offers the following additional programs of study: business management, advanced manufacturing and machinery mechanics, law enforcement and cosmetology.
-Contact the counselors at (915) 926-5000 for more information. - Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
+Contact the counselors at (915) 926-5000 for more information.

+♣ Clint Early College Academy Early college high school is a bold approach, based on the principle that academic rigor, combined with the opportunity to save time and money, is a powerful motivator for students to work hard and meet serious intellectual challenges.
 Clint ISD Early College Academy (CECA) offers a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.